angelinahli/whack-2018/README.md

     * Write the flowchart of actions responding to the user.
     * Figure out how to store the users info somewhere.

+* User prompted daily intervention:
+    * User says "Hi" to start the conversation
+    * INTRODUCTION: "Hi!" / something
+    * ONBOARDING: IF this is the first time the user has contacted us, onboard them by giving them a short pitch about who we are and what we do.
+        * Maybe have a flow dedicated to this.
+    * CHECKIN: Ask the user how they are feeling today from a scale of 1-5.
+    * RESPONSE: Respond appropriately to the user based on the scale.
+    * ASKINTERVENTION: Ask the user whether they would like to try out an intervention now.
+        * User can respond either "yes" or "no"
+    * CHOOSEINTERVENTION: Select which intervention to introduce to the user, ask them to do something.
+    * EVALUATION: Ask the user how they are feeling now and store the information.
+    * WRAPUP: Say goodbye.

 * Come up with a list of interventions to try out; allow user to add their own interventions too
 * How can we figure out presentation?
 Can we find an optimal presentation too?
     * Can we auto-generate cute graphics to send to the user?